 There can be a lot of uncertainty and worry in a divorce.
-It’s difficult to predict the outcome of things, no matter how good your attorney is.
-Therefore, you always want to arm yourself with as much knowledge of the law as you can before moving forward.
+It’s difficult to predict the outcome of things, no matter how reasonable your child custody attorney is.
+Therefore, before moving forward, you always want to arm yourself with as much knowledge of the law as possible.

 There is much confusion about how a court determines child custody.
 If, for instance, a child chooses one parent over the other, will they automatically go with the parent they chose?